-Blood pressure refers to the force exerted by your blood against the walls of your arteries.
-It is measured using two numbers: the systolic pressure (the top number) and the diastolic pressure (the bottom number).
-Systolic pressure tells you how hard your blood is pushing when your heart beats.
+Blood pressure is the force of blood against the walls of your arteries.
+It is measured using two numbers: systolic pressure (top number) and diastolic pressure (bottom number).
+Systolic pressure indicates how hard your blood pushes when the heart beats, while diastolic pressure reflects the pressure between beats when the heart rests.
 The diastolic pressure shows the pressure between beats when the heart is resting.

 Healthy blood pressure is crucial for overall health.
 If your blood pressure is too high or too low, it can lead to serious problems like heart disease, stroke, kidney damage, etc. Blood pressure changes naturally with age, so what is considered "normal" can vary depending on how old you are.